RageCage64/markdown-cv/index.md

 - Conducting co-op and full-time interviews

 `Nov 2017 - Sept 2019`
-**Metroline Research Group - Software Developer, Consultant**
+**Metroline Research Group - Software Developer**

+- Wrote software in Go, PHP, C#, and Python
 - As the sole software dev, designed and implemented multiple internal tools for employee management and for project specific needs
-- Wrote software in Go, PHP, C#, and Python
 - Managed small, essential cloud infrastructure on DigitalOcean, Heroku, and Google Cloud